DrJZhou/Deep-Learning-for-Aspect-Level-Sentiment-Classification-Baselines/README.md

 - jzhou@ica.stc.sh.cn

 ## Node
-Thanks for [code](https://github.com/songyouwei/ABSA-PyTorch) shared by Song, Youwei, we conduct our model based it.
+Thanks for [code](https://github.com/songyouwei/ABSA-PyTorch) shared by Song, Youwei, we conduct our model based on it.